 The Enagás Group has established a risk management and control model aimed at ensuring the continuity of the business and the achievement of the objectives of the company in a predictable manner and with a medium-low profile for all of its risks.
+This model allows you to adapt to the complexity of your business activity in a competitive environment globalized, in a complex economic context, where the materialization of risks is faster and with a contagious effect evident.

 The model is based on the following aspects:

-- The establishment of a risk appetite framework that is consistent with the stated business targets and the market context within which the company carries out its activities (see details in section E.4); - The consideration of standard risk typologies to which the company is exposed (see details in section E.3); - The existence of governance bodies with responsibilities for overseeing the company's level of risk (see section E.2): - The segregation and independence of the functions of risk control and management at the company, on three lines of "defence"; - The transparency of information supplied to third parties, to guarantee its reliability and accuracy.

-The risk control and management function is articulated around three lines of defence, with differentiated roles and responsibilities, as follows:

-- 1st line of defence: made up from the organisational units which assume the risks in the ordinary course of their activities.
+- The establishment of a risk appetite framework that is consistent with the stated business targets and the market context within which the company carries out its activities (see details in section E.4); - The consideration of standard risk typologies to which the company is exposed (see details in section E.3); - The existence of governance bodies with responsibilities for overseeing the company's level of risk (see section E.2); - The segregation and independence of the functions of risk control and management at the company, on three lines of "defence"; - The transparency of information supplied to third parties, to guarantee its reliability and accuracy.
+The risk control and management function is articulated around three lines of defence, with differentiated roles and responsibilities, as follows: - 1st line of defence: made up from the organisational units which assume the risks in the ordinary course of their activities.
 They own and are responsible for identifying the risks. - 2nd line of defence: the Risk Department, in charge mainly of ensuring that the risk control and management system works correctly, defining the regulatory framework and approach, and performing periodic monitoring and overall control of the company's risks. - 3rd line of defence: the Internal Audit Department, in charge of supervising the efficiency of the risk controls in place.